Oceanic climate: Asia and Oceania

-The coastal part of northwestern Turkey, from northern Istanbul to around Inebolu, features this climate.
-Additionally parts of the northeastern coast of Honshu, such as Mutsu, Aomori in Japan, feature this climate.
+The hinterland of the northern coast of Turkey, features this climate.
+Additionally, parts of the northeastern coast of Honshu, such as Mutsu, Aomori in Japan, feature this climate, which is rare in Asia due to the lack of a west coast in the middle latitudes.

 Indian Ocean

 Île Amsterdam and Île Saint-Paul, both part of the French Southern and Antarctic Lands, are located in the subtropics and have an oceanic climate (akin to Tristan da Cunha; see above).

 Varieties

-Subtropical highland variety (Cfb, Cwb, Cwc)

-The subtropical highland climate, or monsoon-influenced temperate oceanic climate, is the variety of the oceanic climate that exists in elevated portions of the world that are within either the tropics or subtropics, though it is typically found in mountainous locations in some tropical countries.
-Despite the latitude, the higher altitudes of these regions mean that the climate tends to share characteristics with oceanic climates, though it can experience noticeably drier weather during the lower-sun "winter" season, and it usually has warmer winters than most oceanic climates.